smahesh21/Nxtwave-Assignment/README.md

      <br />
      -> username should be any name.
      <br />
-     -> mobileNumber:
+     mobileNumber:
      <br />
-     -> mobileNumber must to number
+     -> mobileNumber must be a number
      <br />
      -> must contains exact 10 numbers
      <br />
-     -> must start with 9 or 8 or 7 or 6
+     -> must starts with 9 or 8 or 7 or 6

 </details>